 - CASS compliance: There are strict rules that IFAL must comply with to ensure the safeguarding and protection of its clients' investment and cash assets.
 The CASS Assurance Framework is in place to ensure a) compliance with CASS rules, b) that all risks are identified and c) that there are effective controls to mitigate those risks. - Solvency: Each regulated company is expected to maintain regulatory solvency on a solo basis; this means that each regulated company assesses its own risks and allocates the appropriate capital against them, without any direct reliance on other companies within the IntegraFin Group. - TPAs: There are agreements signed among the IntegraFin Group companies which provide a contractual framework in their relationship.
-These include clearly setting service levels and remedial approaches. - Reputational management: The Chief Executive Officer and Group Chief Development Officer have received reputational crisis management training. - BCP: To ensure operational continuity the IFAL Group has designed and regularly tests its BCP. - Bank Account and Custodian Dashboard: A monthly MI pack produced by Risk Management designed to monitor all banks, custodians and term deposit financial institutions.
+These include clearly setting service levels and remedial approaches. - Reputational management: The ILUK Chief Executive Officer and IFAL Chief Executive Officer have received reputational crisis management training. - BCP: The IFAL Group has implemented continuity arrangements to ensure it maintains its operations.
+The approach has been based on designed plans which had been regularly tested.
+The IFAL crisis management team (CMT) has undertaken a strategic review of the BCP and realigned the approach in light of experiences from the COVID-19 pandemic as well as for third party service providers.
+Documentation and the strategy has been updated to reflect actual operational experiences following invocation of its BCP. - Bank Account and Custodian Dashboard: A monthly MI pack produced by Risk Management designed to monitor all banks, custodians and term deposit financial institutions.
 It includes balances, credit ratings, credit quality steps and limits. - There are no inter-company loans.
 Inter-company balances within the IntegraFin Group are monitored, settled and reported in the monthly accounts to senior management under related parties' transactions.